 If you think you may have symptoms of OA, schedule an appointment with us at your earliest convenience.
 The sooner we identify your the causes of your symptoms, the sooner we can help you achieve a better quality of life.

-You can expect to be treated respectfully and kindly by my team and me.
+You can expect to be treated respectfully and kindly by our team.
 You can expect to have all of your symptoms addressed.
 You can expect a thorough evaluation and explanation.
-You can expect to have your questions answered so that you can make good decisions about your health care...
+You can expect to have your questions answered so that you can make good decisions about your health care.
+We will discuss your treatment options/alternatives so that you can feel comfortable with your treatment plan.